xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

        In September 2017, we introduced Service Layer APIs - a highly performant and model driven API into the network infrastructure layer (RIB, label switch database, interface and BFD events) over gRPC.
-This API is ideal for platform integration with Open/R and as we'll see        later,achieves higher performance than Netlink due to its route batching capability.
+This API is ideal for platform integration with Open/R and as we'll see        later,achieves great performance due to its route batching capability.
 This
        API is available on IOS-XR releases post 6.1.2.
        {: .notice--info}